keploy/community-blog/cmck1y15b000q02jy3px3hfqr.md

 Writing test cases can be time consuming and error-prone therefore [Keploy](https://keploy.io/docs/running-keploy/utg-pr-agent/) leverages Generative AI models to auto-generate test cases from the application source code.

 ### Want to automate testing using GenAI?

+**With Keploy, you can automate test case generation for both unit and API testing—like having an AI-powered QA engineer on your team.**

+**How to use Keploy AI powered Unit Testing (OpenSource)**

 If you’re looking for a vertical unit testing agent that: